-[35] The last area with high clustering ratio around the Taiwan island is in the southeastern offshore Taiwan.
+[44] The last area (area 4) with a high clustering ratio around the Taiwan island is in the southeastern offshore Taiwan.
 The tectonic background of this area is still not clear.
-This area runs eastward along the axis of a submarine canyon, which merges with the Taitung Canyon Fault Zone (TCFZ) near the Ryukyu trench (Fig. 4).
-Based on seismic observations, morphological feature, and magnetic anomaly, Kao et al. [2000] identified that the TCFZ is a large-scale right-lateral strike-slip fault.
+This area runs eastward along the axis of a submarine canyon, which merges with the Taitung Canyon Fault Zone (TCFZ) near the Ryukyu trench (Figure 4).
+On the basis of seismic observations, morphological features, and magnetic anomalies, Kao et al. [2000] identified that the TCFZ is a large-scale right-lateral strike-slip fault.
 Moreover, they suggested that this fault system probably has repeatedly changed its position in response to the propagation of Taiwan's arc-continental collision.
 In other words, the current TCFZ must be a recently developed structure and will be abandoned once the transition migrates farther to the southwest.
-Their proposition implicates that there may be some strike-slip fault traces at the north of the TCFZ and our studied result provides a possible candidate for this model.
-Actually, the clustering ratio along the TCFZ is also high and confirms us again in our previous observations.
+Their proposition suggests that there may be some strike-slip fault traces at the north of the TCFZ and our results provide a possible candidate for this model.
+The clustering ratio along the TCFZ is also high and confirms our previous observations.